bio-ontology-research-group/EmbedPVP/README.md

  |================                | 50% Phenotype prediction...
  |========================        | 75% Variants prediction...
  |================================| 100%
 The analysis is Done.
-You can find the priortize list in the output file: example_output.txt
+You can find the priortize list in the output file: ../output/example_output.txt

 ```

-or you can install it using the command:
+Or you can install it using the command:

 ```
 pip install embedpvp
 ```